Download This Sample

-- The river’s flow is relatively stable because its route and watershed is always on the rain zone.
+- The river’s flow is relatively stable because its route and watershed are always in the rain zone.

-- After the Stanley Falls, the middle Congo can be found.
+- After Stanley Falls, the middle Congo can be found.

 - It is a thousand-mile stretch of river and it is nine miles wide.

 - Kisangani City in the Democratic Republic of Congo can be seen along this stretch of river.

 - The Congo flows from west of Kisangani to the southwest, passing by Mbandaka and then joining the Ubangi River, and into the Malebo Pool (Stanley Pool).